ailab-bio/GraphINVENT2/README.md

 Contributions are welcome in the form of issues or pull requests.
 To report a bug, please submit an issue.
 Thank you to everyone who has used the code and provided feedback thus far.

 ## References
-If you use GraphINVENT2 in your research, please reference our original [publication](https://doi.org/10.1088/2632-2153/abcf91).
+If you use GraphINVENT2 in your research, please reference our original GraphINVENT [publication](https://doi.org/10.1088/2632-2153/abcf91).

 Additional details related to the development of GraphINVENT are available in our [technical note](https://doi.org/10.1002/ail2.18).
 You might find this note useful if you're interested in either exploring different hyperparameters or developing your own generative models.